On this page

 - Employees must keep 1.5 metres distance from one another.

-- Employees and parent must keep 1.5 metres distance from one another.
+- Employees and parents must keep 1.5 metres distance from one another.

-- You are not required to keep 1.5 metres distance from children younger than 4.
+- You are not required to keep 1.5 metres distance from children.